 - Prayer is a vital necessity.
 If we don’t let the Holy Spirit lead us, we will fall back into the slavery of sin.
 (CCC #2744)

 - Prayer and Christian life are inseparable.
 (CCC #2745)

 It is good to be aware of God’s presence all throughout the day.
 Just a peaceful, frequent repetition of the Name “Jesus” helps us to do this.

 For most of us, loneliness is part of old age.
 But loneliness can lead to a deeper encounter with God.
 We can bring our loneliness to God and pray “from” there.
 Bring those prayers to Christ in His agony in the garden—He drank the cup of loneliness most deeply there.

 Saint Thérèse of Lisieux wrote to her sister Céline: “It seems to me God has no need of years to carry out His work of love in a soul.
 A ray from His heart can in one instant make His flower bloom for eternity.”
 Sometimes as we age, we can grieve over having wasted our lives.
 These words from Saint Thérèse are an incredible consolation for that grief.

-Saint Paul says, “I have been grasped by Christ” (Phillipians 3:12).
-That means I am His.
+Saint Paul says, “I have indeed been taken possession of by Christ (Philippians 3:12c).
+That means I have been grasped by God and I am His.
 What remains for me is to accept that and integrate it into how I think and act and live.
 Again, as the spiritual author Fr.
-Stinessen says, “Once I truly believe I have been grasped by God, I am filled with a new security and peace and joy.
+Stinissen says, “Once I truly believe I have been grasped by God, I am filled with a new security and peace and joy.
 My prayer now comes to rest in being grasped by God.
 So if I’m distracted in prayer, I belong to God anyway.
 I just return my thoughts to Him.
-To be grasped by God is to be grasped by joy” (Page 200).
+To be grasped by God is to be grasped by joy” (Stinissen 2018, 200).

 As we age, it’s important to be grateful for all that we are still able to do, even if it takes us longer to do it!